mParticle/docs/src/pages/developers/migration/segment/index.md

 ### Android SDK Initialization

-Both Segment and mParticle are expected to be initializes on app startup with your API credentials.
+Just as with Segment, you can quickly initialize the mParticle SDK on app startup with your API credentials.

 #### Segment